OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 RET: 0x1
 ```

 If you look at the stack trace, you can see how `application:openURL:options:` called `__handleOpenURL:`, which called `moveItemAtPath:toPath:error:`.
 Notice that we have now this information without having the source code for tha target app.
 The first thing that we had to do was clear: hook `application:openURL:options:`.
-Regarding the rest, we had to think a little bit and come up with methods that we coudl start tracing and are related to the file manager, for example, all methods containing the strings "copy", "move", "remove", etc. until we have found that the one being called was `moveItemAtPath:toPath:error:`.
+Regarding the rest, we had to think a little bit and come up with methods that we could start tracing and are related to the file manager, for example, all methods containing the strings "copy", "move", "remove", etc. until we have found that the one being called was `moveItemAtPath:toPath:error:`.

 A final thing worth noticing here is that this way of handling incoming files is the same for custom URL schemes.
 Please refer to "Testing Custom URL Schemes" for more information.

 ##### Testing App Extensions

+For the dynamic analysis we can do the following to gain knowledge without having the source code:

+- inspect the Items being shared
+- identify the involved app extensions

 Following the previous example of Telegram we will now use the "Share" button on a text file to create a note in the Notes app with it:

 ![Using an App Extension](Images/Chapters/0x06h/telegram_share_extension.png)

-This produces the following output:
+###### Inspect the Items being shared

+For this we should hook `NSExtensionContext - inputItems`:

+When we trigger the share and select the Notes app as target, we see the following output:

 ```
 (0x1c06bb420) NSExtensionContext - inputItems